HDR Candidature Management

 - The DGRS reserves the right to redact the examiner’s comments prior to release to the candidate and/or the supervisory panel.
 Where this occurs, recipients will be notified that the report has been provided in an abridged version.

 5.11.2.
-The Chair, SEC, is responsible for reviewing the Examiner reports and the DGRS Report.
+The Chair, SEC, is responsible for reviewing the Examiner Reports and the DGRS Report.

-- Where a recommendation is that thesis examination be deferred or that the thesis be passed subject to corrections, the SEC must oversee the candidate completion plan and timeline for re-submission or correction of the thesis.
+- Where a confirmed recommendation is that thesis examination be deferred or that the thesis be passed subject to corrections, the SEC must oversee the candidate completion plan and timeline for re-submission or correction of the thesis.

 - Where the SEC requests that the thesis be sent to a third examiner, the SEC will advise the Graduate Research School to send the thesis to the reserve examiner.
 The SEC will advise the Principal Supervisor of this action.